blockcypher/blockcypher-python/README.md

 Issues and pull requests much appreciated!

 Handles datetime conversions.
-Designed to be used without have to RTFM.
+Designed to be used without having to RTFM.

+*Should* support python 2.6+ and python3.x, but hasn't been thoroughly tested.
+Please file an issue if something isn't working.

 #### Installation (pypy coming soon):
 ```